Skip to content

 =SQLJOIN(B6:D10, F6:H8, 2, 1)

-You point at the left table, the right table, and tell it which columns to join on.
+Specify the left range (or table), the right range (or table), and tell it which columns to join on.
 Adding or removing columns in either table doesn’t require updating the formula.
-Doing multiple joins is as simple as nesting SQLJOIN calls.

 =SQLJOIN(SQLJOIN(B6:D10, F6:H8, 2, 1), J6:L9, 3, 1)